 Diversified Portfolios Background

 Diversified Portfolios was founded in 1993.
 The firm has three principal owners in partners Robert Toal, Ronald Yolles and Thomas Post.
-Five advisors work at this firm, and three of them are certified financial planners (CFPs), while two hold a chartered financial analyst (CFA) designation.

 Diversified Portfolios Investment Philosophy

-The firm primarily invests with a long-term perspective, both to keep down trading costs and because a portfolio that diversifies across asset classes should increase in value over the long term.
+The advisory primarily invests with a long-term perspective, both to keep down trading costs and because a portfolio that diversifies across asset classes should increase in value over the long term.
 The firm also states that no-load, passively managed mutual funds and exchange-traded funds (ETFs) are the best vehicles for accessing that value, particularly for people using taxable investment accounts.

-Cranbrook Wealth Management, LLC
+Cranbrook Wealth Management

 Cranbrook Wealth Management Background

-Cranbrook Wealth Management Investment Philosophy
+Cranbrook Wealth Management Investing Philosophy

-Cranbrook typically invests client assets in a mixture of stocks, bonds, mutual funds, exchange-traded funds (ETFs), municipal and government securities and more.
+Cranbrook typically invests client assets in a mix of stocks, bonds, mutual funds, exchange-traded funds (ETFs), municipal and government securities and more.
 The firm tends to recommend mutual funds and ETFs of different kinds to promote portfolio diversification within various asset classes.
 The firm will not recommend investments in private equity or private placements.

 Cranbrook works to tailor its investment strategy to each client by having them complete a “Risk Tolerance Assessment” at the start of the relationship.
 This allows the firm to learn about not only your risk tolerance, but also your financial needs, investment objectives, time horizon and any other factors that are relevant to your specific financial situation.
 The firm takes these factors into account and uses them to create an asset allocation that’s best equipped to produce success over the long term.